MostafaHamedd/Course-grade-tracker/README.md

 # Course Tracker App

+#### This Flutter app helps students keep track of their courses and progress. students can add a course, specify their target grade and the app will calculate what they need to score on future assessments in order to reach their goal.

 ## Track courses and coursework
 - ### The helps students keep track of their courses and coursework.
 When you first open the app, you'll see a list of your courses.
 You can tap on a course to see all the work you have to do for that course.